Jo00ow-1/DC-Asset-Manager-v2/README.md

 cp .env.example .env
 # then fill in your DB credentials and session secret in .env

-# 4. Run database migrations / schema setup
+# 4. Set up the database schema
-# (add instructions here once your schema script is finalized)
+psql -U your_username -d your_dbname -f schema.sql

 # 5. Start the server
 npm start